mcdimus/demo-spring-api-versioning-and-swagger/README.md

 # Spring and Request Mapping
 Spring should have some mechanism how it is mapping actual requests to our controller methods.
-A bit of reverse enginneering and we can find the following chain of method calls:
+A bit of reverse engineering, and we can find the following chain of method calls on an incoming HTTP request:
 ```
 match:194, AntPathMatcher (org.springframework.util)
 getMatchingPattern:271, PatternsRequestCondition (org.springframework.web.servlet.mvc.condition)